graphql/graphql-spec/spec/Section 3 -- Type System.md

 3. An interface type may declare that it implements one or more unique interfaces, but may not implement itself.
 4. An interface type must be a super-set of all interfaces it implements:
+   1. If the implemented type declares it implements any interfaces, the implementing type must include those same interfaces in its list of implemented interfaces.
-   1. The implementing interface type must include a field of the same name for every field defined in an implemented interface.
+   2. The implementing interface type must include a field of the same name for every field defined in an implemented interface.
       1. The implementing interface field must be of a type which is equal to or a sub-type of the implemented interface field (covariant).